blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/component-location-analysis.md

 # Component Location Analysis LCA

-Enable this feature by adding --detect.component.location.analysis.enabled=TRUE to a run of [company_name] [solution_name].
+Enable this feature by adding --detect.component.location.analysis.enabled=TRUE to a run of [detect_product_long].

-When enabled, [company_name] [solution_name] creates an output file in the scan subdirectory of the output directory with the name 'components-with-locations.json' which identifies the declaration locations (filepath, line number and column position) of the version of open source components found in the scanned project.
+When enabled, [detect_product_short] creates an output file in the scan subdirectory of the output directory with the name 'components-with-locations.json' which identifies the declaration locations (filepath, line number and column position) of the version of open source components found in the scanned project.

-<note type="note">By default, when [company_name] [solution_name] shuts down, it performs cleanup operations which include deleting the component location analysis file.
+<note type="note">By default, when [detect_product_short] shuts down, it performs cleanup operations which include deleting the component location analysis file.
 You can disable clean up by setting `--detect.cleanup=false`.</note>

 ## Requirements and Limitations

-* Component Location Analysis is available under [company_name] [solution_name] “Limited Customer Availability (LCA)”.
+* Component Location Analysis is available under [detect_product_short] “Limited Customer Availability (LCA)”.
 * A limited subset of Detector Types support this feature.
     * Supported Detectors: NPM, MAVEN, GRADLE, NUGET, GO_MOD, GO_DEP, GO_GRADLE, GO_VENDOR, GO_VNDR, PIP, POETRY, CONDA, and YARN.
 * Supported scan modes: Offline and Rapid/Stateless.
     * Offline mode
-      * When enabled for a scan without [blackduck_product_name] connectivity, all detected open source components will be included in the location analysis results.
+      * When enabled for a scan without [bd_product_short] connectivity, all detected open source components will be included in the location analysis results.
-    * Rapid/Stateless Scan mode requires [blackduck_product_name] policies.
+    * Rapid/Stateless Scan mode requires [bd_product_short] policies.
         * Only components that violate policies will be included in the analysis.
 If no policies are violated or there are no defined policies, then component location analysis is skipped.

 ## Offline Mode Results